Mochimochi07/ExpressJS_Components/README.md

 This is my Sample React like app in JavaScript.

-If you ever wondered and thought that can you even make a UI by just using backend servers?
+If you ever wondered and thought that can you even make a UI or a react like app by just using backend servers?

 Yes, it is a big yes but some only used these for performance and testing.